 If you want to control just how much heat enters your home, then opting for energy efficient windows will do you well.
 Modern manufacturers have begun producing windows that are insulated to trap in heat or those that are tinted to prevent too much heat and glare from entering.
 This helps in lowering your utility bills and dependence on the grid.
 As for the frames, you can design them any way you want to although nonmetallic ones will help cool interiors even more.
 Incidentally, windows with a lower U-factor number are more efficient.

 Reclaimed furniture is gaining popularity considering the high cost of wood and the excessive logging that’s taking place all over the globe to make wood-based products.
 Much of the reclaimed wood that’s used is picked up from junkyards, backyards and forests.
 These fallen pieces of wood have inspired many to create furniture that’s just as good as new but with interesting designs.
 For instance, wood with grooves or odd patterns are incorporated into the furniture’s design itself.

 Roof gardens not only look attractive but help in keeping a home cool during summers and insulated during winters.
 While they do require more care than green walls, a little know-how is all one needs to set up a roof garden.
 Besides, if it proves to be too tough to establish, roof contractors can always be called.
 Depending on how large your home is, you can choose to have a roof garden with only vegetation or one that features seating areas too.

 7. Computerized wood carving door

-Left over wood chops is what has been used to create the computerized wood carving door.
+With the help of a wood carving CNC router, leftover wood chops are used to create computerized wood carving doors and windows.
 It’s made of pine and MDF with heat and sound insulation.
 The recycled door is supposedly fire resistant and can prevent discoloring.
 So, not only do you get yourself an unconventional door design with many perks, but you help contribute to the recycling cause as well.